 User who has elected to reimburse the Transporter for costs of Fuel Gas from the Article 18.1.5 of this Network Code, the Transporter shall calculate for each Gas Day fee for Fuel Gas by multiplying the Gas price from the agreement against which the Transporter procures the Fuel Gas and the quantity of Fuel Gas allocated to that User in line with the Article 18.3 of this Network Code.

-In case the User has elected to provide Fuel Gas in-kind and does not use the transport service for thirty (30) days, Transporter shall calculate the fee for Fuel Gas in case that difference between the estimation of necessary quantity of Fuel Gas and total allocated quantity of Fuel Gas of the User (KN) occurred in the last Gas Day in which the transport take place is negative.
+In case the User has elected to provide Fuel Gas in-kind and does not use the transport service within one Gas Month, Transporter shall calculate the fee for Fuel Gas in case that difference between the Confirmed quantity of Fuel Gas and total allocated quantity of Fuel Gas of the User (KN) occurred in the last Gas Day in which the transport take place is negative.
 If the difference KN is positive, Transporter shall notify User on the fee for Fuel Gas which User shall calculate to the Transporter.
 The fee for the Fuel Gas is calculated against the price defined in the agreement on the basis of which Transporter procures the Fuel Gas, which price is applicable on the day of calculation.

 If the User delivers Fuel Gas in kind, and then elects, in line with the Article 18.1.2 of this Network Code, to pay to the Transporter costs of Fuel Gas from the Article 18.1.5 of this Network Code, and KN of User is not equal to the zero (0), Article 18.4.2 of this Network Code shall be applied accordingly.